webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 Now that we have our Image loaded, we can draw it onto a Canvas.
 Let´s create a Canvas first:

+ <nowiki>document.addEventListener('DOMContentLoaded', function(){

+    // get a reference to the file select input field var fileSelect = document.querySelector('#choosePicture');

+    // listen for the onChange event that get´s fired after the user had choosed a file fileSelect.addEventListener('change', handleFileSelect, false);

+}, false);

+// vendor prefixed in Chrome
+window.URL = window.webkitURL || window.URL;

+function handleFileSelect(e){

+    // get the FileList object from the file select event var files = e.target.files;

+    // check if there are files in the FileList if(files.length === 0){
+        return;
+    }

+    // we just need one file and ignore the others var file = files[0];

+    // make sure we got a image file if(file.type !== '' && !file.type.match('image.*')){
+        return;
+    }

+    // create a data URL from the image file var imageData = window.URL.createObjectURL(file);

+    // create a image element and load the data URL into it var img = document.createElement('img');
+    document.body.appendChild(img);

+    // we don´t want to see the image on the screen, so let´s move it out of view (we can´t just hide it!) img.style.position = 'absolute';
+    img.style.left = '-9999px';

+    // now listen for the onLoad event of the image before we can work on
+    // you should use img.onload instead of img.addEventListener('load') because the eventListener fires to early in some Browsers! img.onload = function(){

+        // free some memory by removing the data URL window.URL.revokeObjectURL(img.src);

+        // create a Canvas and draw on it drawOnCanvas(img);
+    };
+    img.src = imageData;
+}

+function drawOnCanvas(img){

+    // create a Canvas to draw on
+    var canvas = document.createElement('canvas');
+    document.body.appendChild(canvas);

+    // get the drawing Context
+    var context = canvas.getContext('2d');

+    // set Canvas width/height to Image width/height
+    canvas.width = img.naturalWidth;
+    canvas.height = img.naturalHeight;

+    // finally draw the Image on the Canvas context.drawImage(img, 0, 0, canvas.width, canvas.height);
+}</nowiki>

 '''TODO:''' Add Descriptions and sample Code